-The Group's TCR is communicated periodically by the Prudential Regulation Authority and consists of minimum regulatory capital requirements (Pillar 1) plus additional, Society specific capital requirements for credit, market, operational, counterparty, credit concentration, interest rate and pension obligation risk (Pillar 2A).
+The Group's TCR is communicated periodically by the PRA and consists of minimum regulatory capital requirements (Pillar 1) plus additional, Society specific capital requirements for credit, market, operational, counterparty, credit concentration, interest rate and pension obligation risk (Pillar 2A), as applicable.

-The Society assesses its capital position and risks through the annual ICAAP in line with the regulatory requirements.
-The ICAAP considers the key capital risks and the amount of capital the Society should retain.
+The Group assesses its capital position and risks through the annual ICAAP in line with the regulatory requirements.
+The ICAAP considers the key capital risks and the amount of capital the Group should retain.
 These requirements are assessed against the current position and throughout any forward planning.
 Capital adequacy is measured by comparing both current and forecast capital resources to capital requirements.
 Capital stress testing is performed as part of the ICAAP and makes sure that the Group is resilient to a range of stresses, assessing whether capital requirements would be met under severe but plausible stress scenarios and considering what mitigating actions are available to management.
-The stress scenarios are benchmarked to the Bank of England's concurrent stress testing scenarios but tailored to address the Society's unique circumstances and vulnerabilities.
-The most significant stress scenario considered included an increase in unemployment to 8.5% and residential house price falls of 31% over the period 2023 to 2025 in addition to unrelated idiosyncratic stresses across the Group's main income streams, including lending, financial advice and savings management.
+The stress scenarios are benchmarked to the Bank of England's concurrent stress testing scenarios but tailored to address the Group's unique circumstances and vulnerabilities.
+The most significant stress scenario considered included an increase in unemployment to 8.5% and residential house price falls of 30.8% over the period, in addition to unrelated idiosyncratic stresses across the Group's main income streams, including lending, financial advice and savings management.
 Management were satisfied that the Group held adequate levels of capital to survive these stresses.

-The Society has concluded that its total regulatory capital requirement at 31 December 2022 of £240.3m was sufficient based on the capital adequacy testing performed.
+The Group has concluded that its total regulatory capital requirement at 31 December 2024 was sufficient based on the capital adequacy testing performed.
 The ICAAP process is usually performed in the first half of each year using the previous year end position as a reference date.
-The completion of the 2023 ICAAP was moved to the third quarter to incorporate the risks from the Manchester business following the merger with Manchester Building Society on 1st July 2023.
+The completion of the 2024 ICAAP was moved to the fourth quarter to incorporate feedback from the PRA's review of the previous ICAAP, which followed the merger with Manchester Building Society.